Suing for Breach of Contract vs. Bad Faith Insurance

 Contract Law Disputes Over Insurance Coverage

-Although we often don’t think of them as such, insurance policies are a form of contract between a policyholder and their insurance provider.
-Like any other type of contract, these types of agreements need to be interpreted in order to determine the full extent of coverage.
+Insurance policies are a form of contract between a policyholder and their insurance provider.
+Like any other type of contract, these types of agreements need interpretation to determine the full extent of coverage.

 When the language in an insurance policy is subject to more than just a single interpretation, however, the policyholder and the provider could be at odds.
-For instance, an insurer could conclude that a certain kind of coverage isn’t included in the contract terms or that it is excluded in a particular case and then deny coverage based on that decision.
+For instance, an insurer could conclude that a certain kind of coverage isn’t included in the contract terms and then deny coverage based on that decision.

 In these cases, the insurer and the insured may need to litigate their contract dispute in court, where successful policyholders can expect to obtain the coverage that they were initially denied under the terms of the original contract.